Tursunoy Jabborova

-Tursunoy Jabborova (born 4 March 2002) is an Uzbekistani weightlifter.
+Tursunoy Jabborova (Uzbek Cyrillic: Турсуной Жабборова, born 4 March 2002) is an Uzbekistani weightlifter.
 She won the silver medal in the women's 87 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan, and the bronze medal at the 2022 edition held in Bogotá, Colombia.
 She is also a three-time medalist, including two gold medals, at the Junior World Weightlifting Championships.
+Jabborova represented Uzbekistan at the 2024 Summer Olympics in Paris, France.

 Career

+Jabborova won the bronze medal in the women's 75 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
+A few months later, she competed in the women's 81 kg event at the 2018 World Weightlifting Championships held in Ashgabat, Turkmenistan.

-In 2019, she won the silver medal in the women's 76 kg snatch event at the 6th International Qatar Cup held in Doha, Qatar.
+In 2019, Jabborova won the silver medal in the women's 81 kg event at the 2019 Youth World Weightlifting Championships held in Las Vegas, United States.
+She also won the silver medal in the women's 76 kg snatch event at the 6th International Qatar Cup held in Doha, Qatar.

-In 2021, she won the gold medal in the women's 87 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
+In 2021, Jabborova won the gold medal in the women's 87 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
 She also won the gold medal in her event at the 2022 Junior World Weightlifting Championships held in Heraklion, Greece.

-She won the gold medal in the women's 87 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.
+Jabborova won the gold medal in the women's 87 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.
 She won the bronze medal in her event at the 2022 Asian Weightlifting Championships held in Manama, Bahrain.
 She won the bronze medal in the women's 87 kg event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.

+Jabborova competed in the women's +87 kg event at the 2023 Asian Weightlifting Championships held in Jinju, South Korea.
+A few months later, she competed in her event at the 2023 World Weightlifting Championships held in Riyadh, Saudi Arabia.

+In February 2024, she won the bronze medal in the Snatch in her event at the Asian Weightlifting Championships held in Tashkent, Uzbekistan.
+In August 2024, she finished in 10th place in the women's +81 kg event at the 2024 Summer Olympics held in Paris, France.